buraislost/translate_sub/README.md

 ```

 `vendor/` isn't in the repo.
 MV3 doesn't allow loading scripts from a CDN, so the Tesseract files have to sit locally.
 Then go to `chrome://extensions`, turn on Developer mode, Load unpacked and pick the folder.

 ## Usage
 Open a video with burned-in subs, click the extension icon and turn on "Read subtitles & translate to English".
 The first time it asks you to download the translation model.
 You can also just load `.srt` files instead.
 Shift+Z / Shift+X shifts the timing by 0.5s.

 ## Notes

-- Scans the bottom of the frame every 100ms and only runs OCR when the line changes.
-The translation shows up ~0.1s after the sub appears.
+- Scans the bottom of the frame every 100ms and only runs OCR when the line changes, it shows up ~0.1s after the sub appears
-- Doesn't work on DRM video (Netflix etc.) or players in a cross-origin iframe.
+- Doesn't work on DRM video (Netflix,...) or players in a cross-origin iframe
 - Accuracy drops a lot below ~540p.
-- More details in [docs/NOTES.md](docs/NOTES.md) (in Vietnamese, same as the code comments).
+- More details in [docs/NOTES.md](docs/NOTES.md) (in Vietnamese, same as the code comments)

 ## Tests
 ```bash
 npm test
 ```

 ## License
 MIT.
 The Tesseract files are Apache 2.0.